lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

 that isn't being fully used will instead be going into an increased grant.

 Unfortunately, finding this solution isn't the end of the story.
-The solution rarely survives the clash with reality.
+It rarely survives the clash with reality.
 All sorts of things affect it: people will drastically change their room dates.
 People's visas get denied.
-All sorts of unforseeable circumstances mean that the solution doesn't make it into the real world.
+All sorts of unforseeable circumstances mean that the exact room pairing that the algorithm produced has already had to be heavily modified, and it will continue to be until PyCon is over.
 Unfortunately, I don't think that's a problem I can fix in a few lines of Clojure.

 ## Grant allocation